(My above Illustrations using Tayasui Sketches)

 - “sloppy” Fashion Illustration

 Check out these promotional prices for courses valued at college tuition prices!!!
-Click on the images above to access the digital course, or the image below to access the gouache/ watercolor and pencil FREEDOM FASHION FOUNDATION COURSE.
+Click on the images above to access the digital course, or the image below to access the gouache/ watercolor and pencil FREEDOM FASHION- SOULFUL FASHION FOUNDATION IMMERSION.

 Go deep with me, and go deep in finding your voice and honing your craft.